CloudLabsAI-Azure/Microsoft-Nerdio-Training-Lab/Hands-on lab/01-Create-nmm-account.md

    ![](media/s7.png)

-   >**NOTE**: The execution of the command will take 5 to 10 minutes to complete, Wait for the command to complete before proceeding with the lab.
+   >**NOTE**: The execution of the command will take 5 to 10 minutes to complete, wait for the command to complete before proceeding with the lab.

-   >**Note**: In case if you face an issue related to inviting `NMM_Support@getnerdio.com`, Follow from Step 10 to step 15 .
+   >**Note**: In case if you face an issue related to inviting `NMM_Support@getnerdio.com`, Follow from Step 10 to step 15.
 Else continue from step 16.

 1. Navigate to the Azure portal, then search for **Azure Active Directory** ***(1)*** in the search bar and select **Azure Active Directory** ***(2)*** from the suggestions.